 But for Andrew, his newly established pedigree Highland fold, a new addition to the 250-acre farm, is his pride and joy.

 “I prefer Highland cattle that do not have wide pointy horns.
 Furthermore, Highland calves are genetically born to wean themself of their mother.
 We plan to sell off any Highland calves privately as they are becoming more popular here in Northern Ireland,” the Highland Society member added.

 “I enjoy being able to work with the livestock and machinery.
 Our Highlands are all pets; they will stand to be petted and brushed.”

 “I find it challenging being away during the week.
 Any work that needs to be completed has to be done at the weekend, and sometimes it can be challenging.
 It also adds more pressure on my father to check my stock as well as his own.”

 “We are currently happy with how things are going on our farm.
 Besides, we hope to increase the number of Highlands over the next few years, so we will be producing more pedigree calves, which we will then sell on.
 It would be nice to have our bloodlines on other farms.”

 “It is nice being able to have cattle which are very uncommon in our part of Northern Ireland.
 When we first got our two Highlands, we kept them in the field in front of the house; you would often see people getting out of the car to look at them.
 They are beautiful animals and are very friendly.”

 “It was a new adventure to our farm, and we had to buy some new equipment to work with them, such as a special crush for them due to their horns.”

-That’s Farming recently profiled Longford-based breeder, Michelle Shaughnessy, regarding the acquisition of Balmoral-bred Scottish Highland cattle, which you can find here.
+That’s Farming recently profiled Longford-based breeder, Michelle Shaughnessy, regarding the acquisition of Balmoral-bred Scottish Highland cattle.